Kota

 Occupational pension scheme members with 20 or more years of service may be eligible to claim a tax-free lump sum of up to 1.5 times their final salary if the amount exceeds the 25% limit above.

-1. Are You a PAYE (Pay-As-You-Earn) Employee?
+1. PAYE (Pay-As-You-Earn) Employees

-What if your employer doesn't deduct pension contributions?
+What if you don’t deduct pension contributions?

 Do Employers Get Tax Relief on Pension Contributions?